Drink Celery Juice for Health and Vitality

 Over half of the US adult population has one or more chronic diseases.
 Diabetes, cardiovascular disease, arthritis, cancer.
 In fact, with cancers, it’s been estimated, and these are the Centers for Disease Control (CDC) estimates, that 80% of the most common cancers are caused by lifestyle factors, including breast cancer, colon cancer and prostate cancer.
 Lifestyle factors are responsible for one in three cancer deaths.

 Back to the celery.
-This incredible green plant is rich in vitamins including B vitamins, vitamin K, vitamin C, folic acid; minerals including potassium, molybdenum, manganese and copper; and antioxidants such as quercetin, kaempferol, apigenin and luteolin.
+This incredible green plant is one of my top alkaline foods.
+It’s rich in vitamins including B vitamins, vitamin K, vitamin C, folic acid; minerals including potassium, molybdenum, manganese and copper; and antioxidants such as quercetin, kaempferol, apigenin and luteolin.